khaosdoctor/gotql/README.md

 - [ ] Support for streams
 - [ ] Support for multiple operations
+- [ ] Add Integration tests
-- [ ] Full code coverage on Runner and query and mutation types
+- [X] Full code coverage on Runner and query and mutation types
 - [X] Add CONTRIBUTING and CoC
 - [X] Add Issue template